 The SMC FIR2 block is a custom block that lets you generate highly parametrizable FIR filters.
 It includes the functionality of the FIR, FIR Engine, and FIR Rate Converter blocks.
 It also supports multichannel filtering.
-The architectures are described in FIR2 Architectures, on page 246.
+This block has a versatile set of architectures and implementation styles that can be greatly optimized for area and speed.